Let Her Burn

-Let Her Burn is the debut studio album by American singer/songwriter Rebecca Black, self-released on February 9, 2023.
-Although Black had become known over a decade earlier through her 2011 viral video single, "Friday", and had since released several other singles and EPs, Let Her Burn is Black's first full-length album.
+Let Her Burn is the debut studio album by American singer Rebecca Black, self-released on February 9, 2023.
+Although Black had become known over a decade earlier through her viral 2011 debut single, "Friday", and had since released several other singles and EPs, Let Her Burn is her first full-length album.
 Several websites included the album in their lists of the most anticipated albums of the year, and it was preceded by three singles: "Crumbs", "Look at You" and "Sick to My Stomach".

 History

 Black became well-known at the age of thirteen when the music video for her 2011 single "Friday" went viral on YouTube and other social media sites.
 At VidCon 2015, Black revealed that she had been working on an album which she hoped to release by the end of 2015.
 However, no album or new original songs were released.
 Black instead released her first EP, RE / BL, in September 2017, and a second, Rebecca Black Was Here, in June 2021.

 On November 10, 2022, Black finally announced her first true full-length album, to be released sometime in early 2023.
 Clash noted that the album "builds on a foundation of singles that have lit up the internet", and that "Rebecca Black blends superb lyricism that display in full 360 with impeccable songwriting".
 Black herself said in releasing the first single from the album, "As I enter this new moment, I wanted to explore the vulnerability I've felt in finding balance with submission, dominance, and sexuality.
 I've had to dive into my own body to feel the deeply powerful but also dangerous feelings of relinquishing control".
 She stated with the release of the second single that "a pretty poignant theme of my upcoming album is perception of self and how performance holds multiple pieces of my life".